Anatomy of Separation

 The Rebellion

 The unresolved separation led to Absalom's rebellion.
-He "stole the hearts of the men of Israel" (2 Samuel 15:6) and eventually launched a coup against his father.
+He "stole the heart of the men of Israel" (2 Samuel 15:6) and eventually launched a coup against his father.
 The separation that was never properly healed festered into active war.

 David's Divided Heart

-Even as Absalom sought to kill him, David commanded: "Deal gently for my sake with the young man, even with Absalom" (2 Samuel 18:5).
-When Absalom died in the battle, David's grief was overwhelming: "O my son Absalom!
-My son, my son Absalom!
-Would God I had died for you, O Absalom, my son, my son!"
+Even as Absalom sought to kill him, David commanded: "For my sake deal gently with the young man, with Absalom" (2 Samuel 18:5).
+When Absalom died in the battle, David's grief was overwhelming: "My son!
+My son Absalom!
+My son Absalom!
+Oh that I had died instead of you, my son Absalom, my son!"
 (2 Samuel 18:33).

 Lessons Learned